 top of page

-Learn how to modify your speech so that non English speakers find you easier to understand, but without sounding patronising.
+Learn how to modify your speech so that clients who speak English as a foreign language find you easier to understand, but without sounding patronising.

 shutterstock_627508634.jpg